How Do I Keep the Conversation Going Without Trying Too Hard?

 People get busy.

-The moment you turn a natural pause into a crisis is the moment the connection shifts.
+The second you turn a pause into a problem, the energy shifts.

 Let Her Effort Guide You